Letarged/backupDIP/README.md

   -h, --help            show this help message and exit -o OUTPUTFILE, --outputfile OUTPUTFILE
                         File where output will be saved.
-In not specified, the output won`t be written to any file.
+In not specified, the output wont be written to any file.
   -m MODULEFILE, --modulefile MODULEFILE
                         Path of dipmodules file, which overwrite the deafult one.
   -r RUNCONFIG, --runconfig RUNCONFIG